vicenteopaso/simple-address-book/README.md

-I created this project, from scratch, manually, but with some of the React basics, like react-scripts.
-As such, you can run any of the commands below.
+I created this project, from scratch, but with some of the React basics, like `react-scripts` — foregoing tools like `npx` and other scaffolding or skeleton building utilities.
+As such, you can run either of the commands at the bottom of this document.

+As suggested on the Challenge docs, the following are some of the tools used:
+- React
+- Babel (through react-scripts)
+- ESLint (through react-scripts)

+**Please note that _this app will build and run on NPM LTS (6.x)_, and not on 3.x as specified on the Challenge Docs**.
+I took the risk and liberty to go with a higher NPM version, in hopes that you will value the code quality, design, and functionality built into the app; including libraries and components like Google Fonts, FontAwesome, Bootstrap4, and others, in order to improve the UI and UX of the app.

 > ## Available Scripts
 >